sebadob/rauthy/rauthy-book/src/config/fido.md

 You can change the `RP_NAME` later on without affecting the validation of already registered keys.

-## `WEBAUTHN_RENEW_EXP`
+### `WEBAUTHN_RENEW_EXP`

-In my opinion, passwordless login with WebAuthn is the best thing for the user experience and the safest too.

-However, not all operating systems and browsers have caught up fully yet until a point, where I would use only WebAuthn on its own.
-Firefox for instance is a good example.
-On Linux and Mac OS, it does not work with a PIN or any other second factor on your device, which basically downgrades the login to a (strong) single factor again.

-For this reason, Rauthy will always prompt a user at least once for the password on a new machine, even with active security keys.
+For all non Passkey only accounts, Rauthy will always prompt a user at least once for the password on a new machine, even with active passkeys.
 The keys are used either as a strong second factor, when they do not work with a PIN, or bump up the whole login to real MFA, if the OS / Browser / Key does support this.

 When a user as logged in successfully on a new device and active 2FA / MFA, he will get an encrypted cookie.
 The lifetime of this cookie can be configured with `WEBAUTHN_RENEW_EXP`.
 The **default** of this value is **2160 hours**.

-As long as this cookie is present, non-expired and can be encrypted by the backend, the user can log in from this very device with his FIDO 2 key only, which makes a very good user experience for the whole login flow.
+As long as this cookie is present and can be decrypted by the backend, the user can log in from this very device with his FIDO 2 key only, which makes a very good user experience for the whole login flow.
 The E-Mail will already be filled automatically and only a single click on the login button is necessary.